 Do you take insurance?

 I am able to take insurance from these providers: Aetna, Cigna, Optum, United Health Care, and their affiliates.

 At this time, I am not able to take Medicaid or Medicare.

 What are your payment options?

-I have a sliding scale fee structure.
+I have a sliding scale fee structure for those who choose to pay out-of-pocket.
 You choose one of the fee options below, and that will be your fee per session.
 I can accept cash, card, PayPal, or Venmo.

 90-minute Couples Therapy: $177-$188